In order to promote the conservation, enhancement and understanding of Suffolk's distinctive historic environment:

 The Archaeology Service gives advice about the conservation of Suffolk's historic environment

 Archaeology Service Charges: Questions and Answers

 We identify and record archaeological objects found by members of the public

-The Historic Environment Record (HER) records information about the nature and location of archaeological sites, monuments, buildings and historic landscape.
+The Historic Environment Record (HER) contains information about the nature and location of archaeological sites, monuments, buildings and historic landscapes.